commitdev/commit.dev/README.md

 <img align="right" width="100" src="./docs/fork.png" alt="fork this repository" />

-For this repository by clicking on the fork button on the top of this page.
+Fork this repository by clicking on the fork button on the top of this page.
 This will create a copy of this repository in your account.

 ## Clone the repository